GLOBAL MARKETS-Stocks jittery as record U.S. virus count weighs on risk appetite | Business

 GLOBAL MARKETS-Stocks jittery as record U.S. virus count weighs on risk appetite

-Global equity benchmarks struggled for direction and bond yields flat-lined on Friday as investors weighed a record number of new coronavirus cases in the United States against improving economic data in Europe.
+Global equity benchmarks edged higher after struggling for direction for most of the day and bond yields flat-lined on Friday as investors weighed a record number of new coronavirus cases in the United States against improving economic data in Europe and signs that Gilead Sciences Inc's remdesivir drug helped reduce the risk of death in severely-ill COVID-19 patients.
 More than 60,500 new coronavirus infections were reported across the United States on Thursday, the largest single-day tally by any country since the virus emerged late last year in China.

 "The sharp increase in confirmed cases has led to growing concerns that a return to broad lockdowns lies ahead," Goldman Sachs wrote in a note.
 "While lockdowns can slow down virus spread effectively, they come at very high economic cost."
 Economic data, however, continued to improve in the United States and Europe.
 The number of Americans filing for jobless benefits dropped to near a four-month low last week, and Italian industrial output rebounded much more strongly than expected in May after plunging in the previous two months due to a coronavirus lockdown.